omccully/NewsMonitor/README.md

 ## INewsFilterExtension

 You may want to block certain news articles.
-Extensions are provided for filtering out news articles with titles matching a a set of regular expressions, older than a certain number of days, and published by certain news organizations.
+Extensions are provided for filtering out news articles with titles matching a set of regular expressions, filtering news older than a certain number of days, and filtering news published by certain news organizations.
 The INewsFilterExtension implementation can provide a quick-filter window.
 This allows the user to quickly and easily add a certain article to the filter without having to go into the extension's settings.

 ## INewsSharerExtension